Brenda's recently published book is available through this website.

-Both memoir and guidebook, Interior Consciousness: Healing From The Inside Out. reveals how you can heal from a traumatic brain injury, early onset dementia, anxiety and severe cognitive impairments.
-After surviving a devastating propane explosion, Murphy candidly speaks to the struggles on her journey to wholeness in mind, body and spirit.
+Both memoir and guidebook, Interior Consciousness: Healing From The Inside Out. reveals how you can heal from many of life's traumatic events be they physical, mental, emotional or spiritual.
+Brenda was born into a home of violence, abuse and addictions and yet with resilience, self compassion and perseverence, she excelled beyond expectations.
+Just when life seemed to deliver great peace and promise, Brenda experienced a devasting event: her new home blew up, and she was in it.
+Brenda details her recovery that included a traumatic brain injury, the prognosis of early onset dementia, anxiety and severe cognitive impairments.
+After surviving the propane explosion, Murphy candidly speaks to the struggles on her journey to wholeness in mind, body and spirit.
 Her style is accessible and deeply honest, which makes the content much more impactful.
 This is a must read for anyone willing to put the work in, to facilitate their own healing, from the inside out.

 The Power of Now, by Eckhart Tolle is a brilliant book for anyone looking to deepen self awareness and connect with the Self.
 With over 2 million copies sold, it is a spiritual tool that never loses relevancy.
 Whether a seasoned yogi or a new spiritual aspirant, this book is accessible and inspiring.

 A New Earth by Eckhart Tolle is a guide towards a state of higher consciousness.
 He examines how our mental and emotional states impact our lives, and reminds us that when the ego is in control, we do not live from our highest place.
 By choosing to elevate our awareness, we are choosing to be enriched more deeply in our daily lives.